anonymous-2026-ai/CitationIntentClassification/README.md

 # Overview
 This is the implementation for our work: **SynIntent**

+# Requirements
+To run our system, you only need to install some very basic libraries such as: pytorch, transformers = 4.32.1.

+Besides, to run the clustering algorithm, you need to install the 2 additional libraries for k-means and GMM such as:

+1) k-means:

+2) GMM:

 # Preparing Dataset

 You can download from the following links as follows: